Bomberman Legends: Reveal

 The existence of Bomberman Legends was first hinted by Ultra Game Players magazine via their website, until it was officially confirmed to the public at an online Q&A session hosted by Next Generation magazine on April 2, 1998, revealing that one of their then-current staff members (Mike Mika, who began writing for the magazine as early as March 1998) previously worked on the unreleased game and one of the reasons as to why the project was ceased by Atari.
 During another online Q&A session hosted by Next Generation on July 24 of the same year, the name of the developer who worked on the project was revealed to be Genetic Fantasia, and that the company was based on Michigan.
 The game was briefly mentioned in an October 2000 issue of GameFan magazine during an article written by Eric C. Mylonas on "The Graveyard" section, with Eric suggesting Songbird Productions to publish the title.

 Rediscovery

 On May 25, 2014, the source code of Bomberman Legends that was originally thought to be lost was found on a CD-ROM and eventually preserved by Mike and his brother Jeremy Mika, who was one of the lead programmers of the title, along with a member of the Jaguar community.
-More information about the project were revealed on Twitter posts written by Mike, including production artwork and character sprites of the game that were showcased to the public in 2016 and 2021 respectively.
+More information about the project was revealed on Twitter posts written by Mike, including production artwork and character sprites of the game that were showcased to the public in 2016 and 2021 respectively.